UK PM Johnson faces parliamentary inquisition after top ministers quit

 The Pincher affair was the “icing on the cake” for Sunak and Javid, Tory MP Andrew Bridgen, a Johnson critic, told Sky News.

+Former loyalist and Brexit pointman David Frost, influential among Tory grassroot members, also wrote in the Daily Telegraph on Wednesday “it is time to go”.

+“The repetition of the same mistakes, and the refusal to acknowledge the need for change, means that this Prime Minister is never going to get better.”

-The resignations came after Johnson only narrowly survived a vote of no confidence among Conservative MPs a month ago.
+The resignations came after Johnson only narrowly survived a no-confidence vote among Conservative MPs a month ago.

 – Humility? –